 Abstract

-Proper methods for the estimation of above ground biomass (AGB) are essential as it helps in calculation of forest carbon stock (CS).
+Proper methods for the estimation of above ground biomass (AGB) are essential as it helps in the calculation of forest carbon stock (CS).

-In this study, Sentinel-2 satellite imagery and field-measured AGB at plot level were used to model and estimate the total AGB of forest using the best model out of 5 different regression models (linear, logarithmic, quadratic, power and exponential) that were applied to 11 different vegetation indices (VIs).
-Field data were collected from a total of 26 sample plots.
-18 sample plots (70%) (Randomly chosen) were used to generate the model and remaining 8 sample plots (30%) were used for validation of developed model.
-Using various bands, 11 VIs were calculated and correlated with field measured AGB at plot level.
-Fit statistics of each model were evaluated.
+In this study, field data were collected from a total of 26 sample plots and sentinel-2 satellite imagery was used to generate 11 different vegetation indices (VIs).
+Field-measured AGB at 18 randomly chosen sample plots (70%) were used to generate the model.
+Five different regression models (i.e. linear, logarithmic, quadratic, power and exponential) were applied to find the relationship between dependent variable (AGB) and independent variable (Vegetation indices- VIs).
+Fit statistics of each model were evaluated to shortlist the good model.
+Remaining 8 sample plots (30%) were used for validation of developed model.

 Quadratic regression model developed from normalized difference vegetation index (NDVI) with correlation coefficient (R = 0.92), coefficient of determination (R2 = 0.86), Akaike information criterion (AIC = 161.13) & Bayesian information criterion (BIC = 164.69) was found as the best model.
-During model validation of best model, root mean square error (RMSE = 13.36 t.ha-1), (R = 0.96) & (R2= 0.92) were found.
+During model validation of the best model, root mean square error (RMSE = 13.36 t.ha-1), (R = 0.96) & (R2= 0.92) were found.
 The validated model predicted the average value of AGB & CS (including no vegetation area) for total study area as 192.40 & 90.43 t.ha-1 respectively.

 Results from this study shows the benefits, possibilities, and effectiveness of combining Sentinel-2 VIs with field data to forecast biomass.
 This research offers a significant and pertinent addition to the field of carbon sequestration policy-making.